 Friday: June 14 Winston-Salem, North Carolina

 The Gathering: All tour members and their families will be invited to a get-acquainted supper at Salem College on Friday evening, June 14.
-(Details will be given in the final Departure Notice mailed in February.)
 At the supper, baggage tags, backpacks, and a list of tour members will be distributed.
 Rooms will be tentatively reserved at the Brookstown Inn for those who wish to register for the night, but reservations will need to be made as soon as possible (336-725-1120).
 When calling, ask for the rooms reserved for Winston-Salem Grand Western Tours and request written confirmation.

 Saturday: June 15 Winston-Salem to Louisville, KY

 Promptly at 6:00 a.m., members will assemble at Brookstown Inn, 200 Brookstown Ave., Winston-Salem, where the buses will be loaded.
 Luggage will be packed on the bus at that time.
 The Grand Western Tour, traveling by chartered air-conditioned buses, will leave promptly at 6:30 AM.
 En route the group will enjoy a picnic lunch.